Jersey City code ensures the preservation of existing city trees and planting new city trees to promote the public’s health.

 City tree removal permits application in Jersey

-Tree removal permit application in Jersey be like:
+Tree removal permit application in Jersey is like this:

 The department then determines whether the reason for tree removal is valid and whether to grant the permit or not.